-Section 5 above identifies the actual surplus made of £3.777 million when compared to the original budget set in February 2016.
-Further detail is given in note 7 to the Accounts in the Expenditure and Funding Analysis which links the deficit made under generally accepted accounting practices with how annual expenditure is used and funded from resources.
-As a result the deficit in the Comprehensive Income and Expenditure Statement (CIES) is adjusted for these differences to arrive at the actual surplus to be added to the General Fund.
+Section 5 above identifies the actual surplus made of £3.475 million when compared to the original budget set in February 2017.
+Further detail is given in note 7 to the Accounts in the Expenditure and Funding Analysis which links the surplus made under generally accepted accounting practices with how annual expenditure is used and funded from resources.
+As a result the surplus in the Comprehensive Income and Expenditure Statement (CIES) is adjusted for these differences to arrive at the actual surplus to be added to the General Fund.

 The amounts which are charged to the CIES for items such as depreciation, revaluation of assets, capital grants and pension charges are eliminated to identify that which is chargeable to the General Fund Balance.
-These are the major reasons for the deficit in the CIES before adjustments for 2015/16.
-The adjustments in 2016/17 are much smaller.
-Nearly half of the net expenditure chargeable to the General Fund relates to the segment 'Environmental Health and Well Being' for 2015/16 within Net Cost of Services.
-This has increased in 2016/17 to 54.9% due to Financing items reducing because of the one off pension deficit contribution in 2015/16.
+Over half of the net expenditure chargeable to the General Fund relates to the segment 'Environmental, Health and Wellbeing' for 2016/17 and 2017/18 within Net Cost of Services.